moj-analytical-services/user-guidance/source/documentation/introduction.md

 4. Configure two-factor authentication for GitHub.
 5. Request an account from the Analytical Platform team.
 6. Accept your invitation to the MoJ Analytical Services GitHub organisation.
-7. Configure two-factor authentication for the Analytical Platform.

 ### Read our acceptable use policy and coding standards